Updated For Kodi 18!

 Why Tagging?

 With music, it’s much harder.
-If an album is released, a song can have live and studio versions of the same song, acoustic or full band versions, even karaoke versions – all on the same album.
+A song can have live and studio versions of the same song, acoustic or full band versions, and even karaoke versions – sometimes all on the same album.
 Or worse, different artists can release different songs with the same title in the same year.

 How can Kodi figure it all out without making the file names incredibly huge?